PROJECT

 image

-“Delicious seafood” on our table.
-Plankton and bacteria are important players in the marine environment as they lie in the base of the marine food chain.
-It is widely known that the energy needed by these primary producers are obtained from organic matters produced through photosysnthesis in the photic zone.
-However, in 2000, a new photoreceptor gene, named “proteorhodopsin”, was found from the genomic fragment of the SAR86 bacterial group.
-Subsequent researches revealed that proteorhodopsin gene is widely distributed among marine bacteria and archaea.
-Proteorhodopsin acts as a light-driven proton pump; capturing light energy and uses it to move protons across the membrane out of the cell.
-The resulting proton gradient is subsequently converted into chemical energy.
-At present, it is estimated that more than half of the prokaryotes inhabiting the ocean surface layer possess proteorhodopsin.
-Therefore, by estimating the amount of solar energy flowing into the marine ecosystem through proteorhodopsin is important.
+Plankton and bacteria play crucial roles in the marine environment, forming the foundation of the marine food chain.
+It is widely known that these primary producers obtain the energy they need from organic matter produced through photosynthesis in the photic zone.
+However, in 2000, a new photoreceptor gene called “proteorhodopsin” was discovered in the genomic fragment of the SAR86 bacterial group.
+Subsequent research revealed that the proteorhodopsin gene is widely distributed among marine bacteria and archaea.
+Proteorhodopsin functions as a light-driven proton pump, capturing light energy and using it to move protons across the cell membrane.
+This proton gradient is then converted into chemical energy.
+Currently, it is estimated that more than half of the prokaryotes inhabiting the ocean’s surface layer possess proteorhodopsin.
+Therefore, estimating the amount of solar energy entering the marine ecosystem through proteorhodopsin is of significant importance.

-Our group is working on elucidating the sequence diversity and spatiotemporal fluctuation of proteorhodopsin through metagenome and metatranscriptome analyses.
-We are also working on the evolution of proteorhodopsin gene and its physiological role using large-scale comparative genomics and culture experiments.
+Our group is focused on elucidating the sequence diversity and spatiotemporal fluctuations of proteorhodopsin through metagenome and metatranscriptome analyses.
+We are also investigating the evolution of the proteorhodopsin gene and its physiological role using large-scale comparative genomics and culture experiments.